gotson/komga-website/website/docs/guides/koreader.md

 In order to use KOReader Sync with Komga, a Komga user must have the role `KOREADER_SYNC`.

-You also need to enable file hashing for KOReader, see [here](libraries.md#compute-hash-for-files-for-koreader) for more details.
+You also need to enable [file hashing for KOReader](libraries.md#compute-hash-for-files-for-koreader).

 ### Generate API key